 Violations of the Civil False Claims Act include fines of up to $11,000 for each false claim submitted, plus up to three times the amount unlawfully claimed.
 A provider who violates the Act is also subject to possible exclusion from future participation in federal healthcare programs.

 Furthermore, most state statutes prohibit a dual-fee system and may have penalties for those who do charge patients different fees.

 What’s more, if you offer your services for free or for any amount other than fair market value, you may be in violation of the Anti-Kickback Statute, the Civil Monetary Penalties Law, as well as other laws and regulations.
 When doctors waive copayments or deductibles, they may be unlawfully “inducing” the patient to purchase items or services.
 This is in violation of anti-kickback regulations prohibiting offering something of value as an inducement to generate business in a federal healthcare program.
-An item of value is defined as no more than $10 and more than $50 per year.
+To avoid being considered being an item of value, the item must be $10 or less and no more than $50 per year.